Liliannatt/Image-Recognition-and-Classification/README.md

 - Further experiments using the b = 5, depth = 7 tree:
     - Query with reduced numbers of query features (90%, 70%, or 50%).
     - Report the average top-1 and top-5 recall rates.

+## Project 3

+In this project, we build and train a three-layer convolutional neural network for recognition of image.
+Then we modify several relevant parameters of the network structure and the training.
+Based on the performance, we finally choose the preferred configurations: number of filters [64,128,256], filter size [7*7,5*5,3*3], Leaky Relu, with Dropout, with batch normalization layer, but without extra fully connected layer.
+We also chose some hyperparameters based on the experiment: higher learning rates have a high recall in the early training stage and Data shuffling can slightly increase the final recall rate.